ceejbot/opsbot/README.md

 npmbot
 ======

-this npm chat bot is fully operational
+this npm Slack chat battlestation is not yet fully operational.

 ## deploying